Jaycar-Electronics/3-Neuron-Projects/README.md

 #### Notes and errata
 * Be sure to read the KJ9190 manual so you get a better understanding of block connections and common mistakes
 * having multiple blocks CAN cause issues depending on set up, usually output blocks (blue) will use the input of their closest input neighbour (orange) from the left.
+* We have created a project controller in our hardcore catalog that can interface with this project.
+Check out "rPi Project Controller" on our [project pages](https://jaycar.com.au/arduino) or on [github.com/duinotech](https://github.com/duinotech).